tiffanynn/CMPE152_FinalProject/README.md

 2. arthimetic statements
 3. logical statements

-HOW TO BUILD AND RUN OUR COMPILER:
+HOW TO BUILD AND RUN OUR COMPILER USING INTELLIJ:
-1.
+1. Create a java project
-2.
+2. Replace src folder with current src folder
-3.
+3. Press run